-Medical reimbursement trends have changed for 2018, and if you want to go into the medical billing and coding industry, it is crucial to identify and understand these trends.
+Medical reimbursement trends have changed in 2018, and if you want to go into the medical billing and coding industry, it is crucial to identify and understand these trends.
 We have compiled a quick list of the top items that you will need to pay attention to as you learn medical procedure codes along with all the other important aspects of the job.
 Some of these will be obvious, while some others may come as a complete surprise.

 Patient Financial Responsibility Will Increase Throughout 2018

 The changes in the health coverage landscape have caused upheaval, especially as we progress through 2018.
 Patients and their families have recently begun to see an increased share of healthcare costs, and they are also being asked to pick up the slack due to the Affordable Care Act (ACA), cutbacks.
-That being the case, more customers are beginning to care about what they are being charged up front.
+That being the case, more customers are beginning to care about what they are being charged upfront.

 They are asking for more transparency as they want to know where their money is going.
 Patients are currently being offered comparison-shopping tools by companies like Anthem, which serve to provide the transparency that they are looking for.
 The problem, however, is that many patients will simply forego treatment due to financial hardship and a lack of available help.